mupetmower/FeeProcessingExample/README.md

 # NOTES

-In the main folder called **HarrisERP**, there should be folders named JavaWindows, JavaMac, JavaLinux.
+In the main folder called **HarrisERP**, there should be folders named JavaWindows and JavaMac.
 These are where copies of the Java 8 jre reside.
 I have included these so that it is not necessary for the user to install anything.
 If you would like to install Java 8 on your machine anyway, please continue to section titled **How to Check Java Version**.
 Otherwise, continue to the section titled **How to Run with Embedded JRE**.

 # How to Run with Embedded JRE

 **!!!NOTE FOR MAC!!! - Mac Users, please download this entire folder onto your Desktop.
 For the RunOnMac.command file to work and use the embedded jre, I had to choose a location for the file to look for the jre because when you run a .command, .sh, or .bash file on Mac, it automatically starts running from the machine's home directory.
 Since I had to choose a location relative to the home directory, I went ahead and told it to look on the Desktop.
 So please install this folder onto your desktop.
 The directory structure should be /Desktop/HarrisERP/ and HarrisERP should contain Project, RunnableJar, JavaMac, etc. Sorry for the inconvenience.**

-In the main folder you have downloaded called **HarrisERP** there should be files named **RunOnWindows**, **RunOnMac**, and **RunOnLinux**.
+In the main folder you have downloaded called **HarrisERP** there should be files named **RunOnWindows** and **RunOnMac**.
 Simply double-click the file that correcsponds to your operating system, or right-click and choose Open.
 This should bring up your terminal/console and you should see a command followed by **Welcom to Fee Processor**.
 You are no running the program and can follow on-screen instructions.

+Unfortunately, if you are using Linux, you will need to download Java 8 and use it to run this program.
+Luckily, it is not very hard.
+Continue to section **How to Install Java 8**.

 # How to Check Java Version